shemetz/tokenmagic-automatic-wounds/Readme.md

 # Features

 - Whenever an actor is dealt damage, a "repeatable splash wound" special effect will be applied to the token, making it look like an open wound has appeared.
 - Wounds will appear in a random circle position on the token, with size depending on the amount of damage dealt.
 - Healing applied to the actor will make existing wounds shrink or disappear, depending on amou of healing.
 - (Configurable) Wound colors is red by default.
 - (Configurable) All wounds will disappear when a token is fully healed.

+# Supported systems

+- D&D 5e (dnd5e)
+- Pathfinder 2e (pf2e)
+- Savage Worlds Adventure Edition (SWADE)
+- HeXXen 1733 (hexxen-1733)

+More can be added easily by request / PR!

 # Macros (in "TokenMagic Automatic Wounds" compendium pack)